usaid-cs/yesterday-i-learned/random.md

 - "Five sigma" or "Six signa" refer to the [area under the normal distribution curve](https://blogs.scientificamerican.com/observations/five-sigmawhats-that/), when the number of sigmas, positive and negative, are taken away.
 Six sigma allows 3.4 defective features per million parts.
 - [If you buy physical things from the Google store, they can simply not ship them.](https://www.reddit.com/r/GooglePixel/comments/7nrx07/google_permanently_banned_my_account_because/) If you decide to get a chargeback from your credit card company, they will ban your account (and therefore your life).
 - In 2010, US lotteries had a 37% yield ($63 given out for every $100 of tickets sold).
-- [Some sources](https://www.washingtonpost.com/lifestyle/food/goat-meat-the-final-frontier/2011/03/28/AF0p2OjC_story.html?utm_term=.375ad65667cf) report that 70% of the world's consumed red meat is goat meat, when it's actually just 6% (when was the last time _you_ ate goat meat?)
 - The Eiffel Tower [expands and contracts](https://curiosity.com/topics/the-eiffel-tower-is-taller-in-summer/) by less than 17cm per year.
 - [Black cats](https://en.wikipedia.org/wiki/Black_cat) are considered lucky in Japan and some parts of [Brian](https://www.reddit.com/r/biomememes/comments/7ni9ft/come_on_down_to_brian_xpost_rme_irl/).
 - The moon is narrower (3400km) than what you would consider the belt of the US (~4200km).